 On this page...

-Game Schedules and field locations, by age division, can be downloaded from here for the Recreational summer season, once posted.
+Game Schedules and field locations, by age division, can be downloaded from this page for the Recreational program for the summer season.

 Practice dates and times follow the game schedule.
 Arrive for practice at the same field # and time as your team is assigned for game day during each week.